spookylukey/django-views-the-right-way/docs/_sources/dependency-injection.rst.txt

 In this solution, we have separate methods that are forced to communicate with each other by setting data on ``self``.
 This is hacky and difficult to follow or reason about.
 Your ``product_search`` method now has some hidden inputs that could easily be missing.
-To be sure of correctness, you need to know what order your different methods are going to get called in.
+To be sure of correctness, you need to know the order in which your different methods are going to get called.
 When you are forced to use ``self`` like this, it's worth reflecting on the `objects are a poor man's closures koan <https://wiki.c2.com/?ClosuresAndObjectsAreEquivalent>`_.

 This kind of code is not uncommon with CBVs.
 For example, a lot of code that